From Luke's diary

 Humans seemed to fear us because they gave for granted that we had to be the same as our ancestors, but was that really the case?
 From the little I knew back then, I couldn't feel any resemblance to those scary alien invaders, to be honest...

-Things started to become a bit clearer when I my uncles finally decided to share with me the files from the old archives they found during their years on Sixam, during which they tried with all means to retrieve the knowledge and technology left by the original sixamians before abandoning the place.
+Things started to become a bit clearer when my uncles finally decided to share with me the files from the old archives they found during their years on Sixam, during which they tried with all means to retrieve the knowledge and technology left by the original sixamians before abandoning the place.

-On a biological standpoint, the original sixamians had to genetically engineer the sixamians who would have moved on Earth, with the aim of maximising their odds to survive in the new environment.
+From a biological standpoint, the original sixamians had to genetically engineer the sixamians who would have moved on Earth with the aim of maximising their odds to survive in the new environment.
 The description of the original sixamians are vague and fragmented, but what's clear is that they weren't at all like us.
-Actually, they had to introduce more than the 90% of human genes in our genetic makeup, meaning that the residual resemblance with our sixamian ancestors is limited to the colorful skin, able to mutate into a different appearence, our telepathic abilities, and our peculiar glow associated with strong emotions.
+Actually, they had to introduce more than the 90% of human genes in our genetic makeup, meaning that the residual resemblance with our sixamian ancestors is limited to the colorful skin, able to mutate into a different appearance, our telepathic abilities, and our peculiar glow associated with strong emotions.
 But was that really everything separating us from them, or was there some more subtle difference I wasn't aware of?

 Long story short, I was fascinated by all what I was learning, and I was not the only person curious of this topic.

 We always talked a lot, mostly comparing how it was to be a human and a sixamian.
 Reading it on my uncles reports was one thing, but with her I could test those notions to another level.
 Sharing all our doubts and thoughts, we soon realised how our brains didn't seem to work that differently after all.
-The genetic engineering process our ancestors went through gave us a brain wired to think and reason just like humans do, and all those decades spent living on Earth alongside humans did the rest: we could actually feel emotions just the way humans did, we could create strong bond with others just like them, and we had the same ethical values as well.
+The genetic engineering process our ancestors went through gave us a brain wired to think and reason just like humans do, and all those decades spent living on Earth alongside humans did the rest: we could actually feel emotions just the way humans did, we could create strong bonds with others just like them, and we had the same ethical values as well.

 Infatuation made me naive, I guess, because for a moment I almost hoped that the situation could have improved after all, that with time humans and sixamians could have learned how to live together without the need to set boundaries between them.
 But I was wrong, so terribly wrong...